Mani Haghighi: Early life and education

 Haghighi was educated in Iran and, from the age of 15, Appleby College in Canada.
 He took a BA in philosophy at McGill University in Montréal, where he studied under Charles Taylor and Brian Massumi, and directed plays including Pinter’s Betrayal and Shakespeare’s Macbeth.
 He then followed postgraduate studies at Guelph and Trent universities.
-He contributed a chapter to A Shock to Thought: Expression after Deleuze and Guattari, edited by Brian Massumi, and also translated Michel Foucault's This is Not a Pipe into Farsi.
+He contributed a chapter to A Shock to Thought: Expression after Deleuze and Guattari, edited by Brian Massumi, and also translated Michel Foucault's This is Not a Pipe into Persian.

 Career

 Films

 Haghighi’s uncle, the photojournalist Kaveh Golestan, introduced him to photography and film making.

 Haghighi moved back to Iran in 2001 and worked for several years in advertising, shooting television commercials, educational films and documentaries.
 His first feature film, Abadan (2002), was shot on a Sony PD-150 camera with no official shooting permit.
 It was the first Iranian independent feature film to be shot with a digital camera.
 The film premiered at the Tribeca Film Festival in 2002.

 The comedy Men at Work (2006), based on a story idea by Abbas Kiarostami, premiered at the Forum section of the Berlin Film Festival and went on to win several international prizes, including the Asian Film Award for its screenplay.

 In 2006, Haghighi and Asghar Farhadi wrote Fireworks Wednesday, a domestic social-realist drama that dealt with issues of class and alienation in contemporary Tehran.
 The film, directed by Farhadi, premiered at the competition section of the Locarno film festival and was awarded the best screenplay prize at the Three Continents Film Festival in Nantes.
 It won the Golden Hugo Award at the Chicago Film Festival.

 Canaan (2007), Haghighi's second writing collaboration with Farhadi, was based on "Post and Beam", a short story by the Nobel prize-winning Canadian author Alice Munro.
 It marked a departure for Haghighi away from absurdist dark comedy toward a more straightforward narrative of domestic conflict.
 The film won the audience prize in the International section of Tehran's Fajr Film Festival.

 Modest Reception (2012), his fourth feature film, was written in collaboration with the theatre director Amir Reza Koohestani.
 Marking a return to Haghighi's preoccupation with absurdism, the film tells the story of two urbanites (played by Haghighi himself and Taraneh Alidoosti) who drive around an unidentified, mountainous and war-torn region, handing out bags of cash to poor villagers in return for increasingly sadistic demands.
 The film premiered at the Forum section of the Berlin Film Festival and won the Network for the Promotion of Asian Cinema (NETPAC) prize.